duleorlovic/blog/_posts/2015-11-09-rails-testing.md

 sed -i spec/rails_helper.rb -e '/require .spec_helper/a  \
 require "support/factory_bot"'
 ~~~

+To use factories in console you can simply use: `FactoryBot.create :user`

 You can create factories in `spec/factories.rb` or `spec/factories/*.rb`.
 It is
 recomended to use only one file since it should be bare minimum, and should not